 Extra cross-ventilation forced air through back to front of building to ensure constant fresh air

-Evodyne Robotics Academy is associated with Evodyne Robotics, a startup building personal robots in silicon valley.
+Evodyne Robotics Academy is associated with Evodyne Robotics, a startup building personal and educational robots in silicon valley.
 Our goal is to improve the awareness of robotics as a future career path for parents and students.
 The curriculum has been designed by our CEO, and the classes are taught by robotics experts with years of industry expertise in designing and building robots from scratch.

 Instead of buying off-the-shelf "robotic kits" and quickly assembling for short term play, our approach is to start by teaching the lower level concepts that are necessary to understand why specific design decisions were taken the way they were.
 And to give students a rounded introduction to everything that goes into making intelligent robots, including programming, 3D design, 3D printing, electronics, computer vision, deep learning and so on.